Jury will hear some details about prior crash in Girl Scout hit-and-run trial

-CHIPPEWA FALLS — When Colten R. Treu’s trial in the hit-and-run deaths of four people begins in January, the jury will be allowed hear some details about a crash involving Treu that occurred Sept.
-30 in Rusk County.
+CHIPPEWA FALLS — When Colten R. Treu’s Chippewa County trial in the hit-and-run deaths of four people begins in January, the jury will be allowed to hear some details about a Rusk County crash involving Treu that occurred about a month before the fatalities.

-During a motion hearing Wednesday in Chippewa County Court, Judge James Isaacson ruled that the jury can hear about the crash occurred, but said that any information about his drug use or intoxication at the time will be redacted, and not shared with the jury.
+During a motion hearing Wednesday in Chippewa County Court, Judge James Isaacson ruled that the jury can hear that the earlier crash occurred, but said that any information about his drug use or intoxication at the time will be redacted, and not shared with the jury.

+Treu is accused of huffing from an aerosol canister on Nov.
+3, 2018, then crashing his pickup truck into members of Girl Scout Troop 3055 as they were picking up trash on Highway P in Lake Hallie, south of the Highway 29 overpass.

 In the Sept.
-30 crash, Treu drove into a ditch and rolled his vehicle.
+30 crash in Rusk County, Treu drove into a ditch and rolled his vehicle.
 Officers did a field sobriety test after the crash and noticed his impairment.

 “It is prejudicial (to allow this evidence), but not unfairly prejudicial,” Isaacson ruled.